Kathleen Lake Campground will surprise you with its beauty and serenity. This lake caught me off guard for sure when I first arrived.

-Three campsites with room for one at the bottom of the road by the boat launch are available.
-During my video walk through there were two other campsites that have been left alone and are now overgrown.
+There are three campsites with room for one at the bottom of the road by the boat launch.

-One had the remnants of an old picnic table that was rotten and decayed to the ground.
-It has a grassy area where you could pitch a tent in comfort and the walk to the beach is a short one.
+On a grassy area you could see the remnants of an old rotten picnic table.
+You could pitch a tent in comfort and the walk to the beach is a short one.

 The road at first glance seems to be impassable due to the overgrown bushes.
 I did drive into it with my truck and camper with no problems and was able to turn around to get back out.

 Close to the bottom of the hill is another campsite on the right where the pit toilet also resides.
 Another campsite is just before the boat launch on the right.
 The natural boat launch is wide enough for a couple of small campers to set up at the far end.